Federal Conspiracy Lawyer in Manhattan

-Simply put, a conspiracy is an agreement by two or more people to commit a crime and at least one of the people within the agreement makes an overt act in furtherance of that agreement.
-For example, suppose Neil and Chris make an agreement to rob a bank later in the week.
-Then suppose Neil buys two ski masks so they can conceal their appearances during the robbery.
-Neil and Chris are now all guilty of the crime of conspiracy.
+Simply put, a conspiracy is an agreement by two or more individuals to commit a criminal act and at least one of the individuals within the agreement makes an overt act in furtherance of that agreement.
+For example, suppose Wafa and Taylor make an agreement to rob a bank later in the week.
+Then suppose Wafa buys two ski masks so they can conceal their appearances during the robbery.
+Wafa and Taylor are now all guilty of the crime of conspiracy.
 This is true irrespective of whether they ultimately rob the bank or not.

 Being a part of any conspiracy to violate a federal law is its own crime and it is serious.
 In addition, many federal statutes have a conspiracy component to them.
 For example, the conspiracy law is written into the federal drug laws.
 It is also written into the federal bank robbery statute.
 This makes it especially easy for the government to prevail against individuals accused of a crime because they can be convicted of the conspiracy even if there isn’t enough evidence to convict them of the actual criminal goal of the conspiracy.